Apr 21, 2022

 backup phrase in the search field and select Restore a Full Backup/cpmove File category.

-After selecting restore category this page will appear:
+After selecting the restore category, this page will appear:

 Here are all the available restoration options: